jhu99/scbean/README.md

 # Scbean

+[![Documentation Status](https://readthedocs.org/projects/scbean/badge/?version=latest)](https://scbean.readthedocs.io/en/latest/?badge=latest) [![Build Status](https://www.travis-ci.com/jhu99/scbean.svg?branch=main)](https://www.travis-ci.com/jhu99/scbean) ![PyPI](https://img.shields.io/pypi/v/scbean?color=blue) [![Downloads](https://pepy.tech/badge/scbean)](https://pepy.tech/project/scbean) ![GitHub Repo stars](https://img.shields.io/github/stars/jhu99/scbean?color=yellow)

-scbean integrates a range of models for single-cell data analysis, including dimensionality reduction, remvoing batch effects, and transferring well-annotated cell type labels from scRNA-seq to scATAC-seq.
+Scbean integrates a range of models for single-cell data analysis, including dimensionality reduction, remvoing batch effects, and transferring well-annotated cell type labels from scRNA-seq to scATAC-seq and spatial resoved transcriptomics.
 It is efficient and scalable for large-scale datasets.

-[![Documentation Status](https://readthedocs.org/projects/scbean/badge/?version=latest)](https://scbean.readthedocs.io/en/latest/?badge=latest) [![Build Status](https://www.travis-ci.com/jhu99/scbean.svg?branch=main)](https://www.travis-ci.com/jhu99/scbean) ![PyPI](https://img.shields.io/pypi/v/scbean?color=blue) [![Downloads](https://pepy.tech/badge/scbean)](https://pepy.tech/project/scbean) ![GitHub Repo stars](https://img.shields.io/github/stars/jhu99/scbean?color=yellow)
+Scbean will also provide more fundamental analyses for multi-modal data and spatial resoved transcriptomics in the future.

 ## scbean.DAVAE

 Domain-adversarial and variational approximation framework, DAVAE, can integrate multiple single-cell data across samples, technologies and modalities without any post hoc data processing.
 DAVAE fit normalized gene expression into a non-linear model, which transforms a latent variable of a lower-dimension into expression space with a non-linear function, a KL regularizier and a domain-adversarial regularizer.

-We will also provide more fundamental analyses for multi-modal data and spatial resoved transcriptomics in the future.
-The output can be easily used for downstream data analyses such as clustering, identification of cell subpopulations, differential gene expression, visualization using either [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy-tutorials.readthedocs.io).
+The output of DAVAE can be easily used for downstream data analyses such as clustering, identification of cell subpopulations, differential gene expression, visualization using either [Seurat](https://satijalab.org/seurat/) or [Scanpy](https://scanpy-tutorials.readthedocs.io).

 ### Installation